SoftUni-Internal/interactive-content/EN/08-Workshop/00-Problem-01.md

 If the browser gets stuck, you can close it and abort any remaining tests by selecting the terminal window and pressing `[Ctrl+C]` followed by the letter "**y**" and `[Enter]`.

-The detail thing to look for is the exact row where the test fails:
+The detailed thing to look for is the exact row where the test fails:

 [image assetsSrc="js-application-cartube-workshop-7.png" /]